HasanAnorov/KanoRAT/README.md

 [![Status](https://img.shields.io/badge/status-lab--only-orange)](#ethics--safety)

 KanoRAT is a research-oriented Android client and KanoRTC dashboard that demonstrates permission-gated telemetry collection, short-link logging, and a simple telemetry visualization dashboard.
-It was built to help a mobile developer transition into cybersecurity by exploring device metadata, telemetry pipelines, and responsible red-team thinking — all inside an isolated, consented lab environment.
+I built it to transition from mobile development into cybersecurity by exploring device metadata, telemetry pipelines, and responsible red-team thinking — all inside an isolated, consented lab environment.
+The app works with the server to fetch data collected from consent devices.
+The backend side was built using the Django REST framework for APIs and has its own admin panel.
+Currently, KanoRAT has two main features (other features are being developed) :

-- **Link Logger** – a simple metadata logger behind a short link for demonstrating what a typical HTTP request reveals (IP, user‑agent, device hints, etc.).
+- **Link Logger** – a simple metadata logger behind a short link for demonstrating what a typical HTTP request reveals (example payload is provided below).
 - **KanoRTC** – a dashboard that lists **opt‑in** client devices connected over WebRTC **data channels** and displays device details the user explicitly shared.

 > ⚠️ **Ethics & legality**